kjiang25/flask-on-docker/README.md

 ## Build Instructions

 1. To run, first ensure that docker is installed on your machine.
 Ensure docker has access to the web and install flask.
-2. To build the production docker image, run
+2. Clone this repository and cd into it.
+To build the production docker image, run
 ```
 $ docker compose -f docker-compose.prod.yml up -d --build
 $ docker compose -f docker-compose.prod.yml exec web python manage.py create_db